 - Housing Choice Voucher Guidebook, Chapter 10. - HUD Housing Inspection Manual for Section 8 Housing - HUD Inspection Form, form HUD-52580 (3/01) and Inspection Checklist, form HUD-52580-A (9/00) - Town of Islip Housing Authority Inspection Guidelines are made part of this document by reference and as may be amended from time to time.
-See 8-3 addendum. - Town of Islip Codes. - HUD Notice 2003-31, Accessibility Notice: Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of 1990; the Architectural Barriers Act of 1968 and the Fair Housing Act of 1988.
+See 8-3 addendum. - Town of Islip Codes are not enforced per se by the PHA, but property owners should be aware that they should consult with the local municipality regarding code requirements.
+The PHA does require a valid rental permit issued by the Town of Islip - HUD Notice 2003-31, Accessibility Notice: Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of 1990; the Architectural Barriers Act of 1968 and the Fair Housing Act of 1988.